move to Spain

 So you wanna move to Spain, huh?
 Join the club.
 You’re gonna love it!

-So in this guide, I’m going to outline the steps you need to take to move to Spain – and everything that I learned along the way.
-Hope it helps!
+So in this guide, I’m going to outline the steps you need to take to move to Spain — and what I wished I had known from the start.

 But first…